knbknb/awesome-svg/topics/Icons.md

 * [Inkscape Open Symbols](https://github.com/PanderMusubi/inkscape-open-symbols)- flags, emojis, traffic signs, menu icons and more complex shapes.
 576 stars on GitHub.
 * [Fontastic](https://fontastic.me/faq) - Learn how to import your own icons, and the best way to prepare SVG files, 2014
 * [Glyph Smarticons](https://glyph.smarticons.co/) - Say hello to “Glyph”, a semantic and versatile SVG icon set designed for customization.
 375 Stars [on Gihub](https://github.com/frexy/glyph-iconset)
+* [Animated Climacons](https://github.com/noahblon/animated-climacons) - A set of animated SVG icons for use in weather applications.
+2013, 242 stars on GitHub.
 * [Iconmonstr](http://iconmonstr.com/) -  4699+ free icons in 316 collections
 * [Useiconic](https://useiconic.com/guides/)  - web-friendly icon-set.
 Get started with the Webfont, advance to the Smart SVGs.
 * [VectorLogoZone](https://www.vectorlogo.zone/) - 3,000+ SVG logos, for your README or credits page.
 288 stars on GitHub.